Genetic Manipulation (selection)

 GloFish® are novelty pets that have the insertion of various cnidarian fluorescent protein genes into the genome.
 These fish were released in the United States in 2003 and have subsequently been developed in red, orange, and blue varieties.
 Black tetras and tiger barbs are also now available.

-Tags: integration of knowledge, life-long learning, breadth of knowledge
+Tags: life-long learning, breadth of knowledge, integration of knowledge